stfc/PSyclone/doc/user_guide/transformations.rst

 Standard Functionality
 ----------------------
-Each transformations must provide at least two functions for the
+Each transformation must provide at least two functions for the
 user: one for validation, i.e. to verify that a certain transformation can be applied, and one to actually apply the transformation.
 They are described in detail in the